Asymptotic decomposition of solutions to parabolic equations with a random microstructure: Abstract

 \section{Abstract}

-We consider Cauchy problem for a divergence form second order parabolic operator with rapidly oscillating coefficients that are periodic in spatial variable and random stationary ergodic in time.
+We consider a Cauchy problem for a divergence form second order parabolic operator with rapidly oscillating coefficients that are periodic in spatial variables and random stationary ergodic in time.
 As was proved in \cite{JKO_1} and \cite{KP_1995} in this case the homogenized operator is deterministic.

 We obtain the leading terms of the asymptotic expansion of the solution, these terms being deterministic functions, and show that a properly renormalized difference between the solution and the said leading terms converges to a solution of some SPDE.